-The following is a short description of progress made through 2020 to provide answers to these questions.
+The following is a short description of progress made to date to provide answers to these questions.

 Population Structure - Laboratory analysis of the genetic stock structure for both the odd-year and even-year runs of pink salmon populations in PWS using DNA microsatellites has been completed.
-A report of the current population structure of odd-year lineage (2013, 2015) is available online and the results on the even-year population structure (2014) was presented in May 2018 at the American Fisheries Society meeting in Anchorage; the report is under review.
 As observed elsewhere in their range, variation among odd-year populations was larger than among even-year populations.
 Among both even- and odd-year populations, early and late spawners within some creeks showed genetic differences.
 Population structure in PWS is comparable to structure found in wild pink salmon elsewhere in its geographic range.
 In preliminary comparisons of historic (mid-1990's) and contemporary samples, populations are genetically similar across time (10+ generations), but not identical.
 A similar analysis of even-year pink salmon collections is currently in progress and should provide more historic perspective on population structure in the presence of hatchery production.
+A report of the current population structure of odd-year lineage (2013, 2015) is referenced below.
+The results on the even-year population structure (2014) have been presented at American Fisheries Society, Board of Fisheries, and Alaska Hatchery Research Project Informational meetings.

 Straying Studies - Following a robust design focused on estimating the extent and variability of hatchery pink and chum salmon straying in PWS and SEAK, field work was completed in 2015.
 Otoliths were sampled from spawned-out fish in representative chum salmon streams in SEAK, and pink and chum salmon streams in PWS, to estimate the hatchery fraction in natural spawning populations on a district scale.
 Previous studies have documented strays in individual streams in SEAK and PWS, but this is the first study designed to provide an unbiased estimate for an entire region.
-The sample results (Table 1 and Figure 1) are available in reports online and two separate manuscripts (one for PWS and one for SEAK) have been published in peer-reviewed journals and are available online (see References below).
+The sample results (Table 1 and Figure 1) are available in reports online and two separate papers (one for PWS and one for SEAK) have been published in peer-reviewed journals and are available online (see References below).